 Failure or success?
 Poverty or riches?
 Shame or honor?
 Which do you prefer?
-Of course, you want success, riches, and honor!
+Of course, you want success, riches, and honor.
 But it is far easier to desire them than to get them.
 There is a basic requirement to get them, and the vast majority of men will not meet this condition.
-They must humble themselves to regard reproof and accept instruction.
+They must humble themselves to appreciate reproof and accept instruction.

 The lesson is simple.
-You arrived on earth knowing nothing.
-Your heart and motives are twisted by inherited corruption from your first parents - Adam and Eve.
+You arrived in life knowing nothing.
+Your heart and motives are twisted by inherited corruption from your first parents – Adam and Eve.
 The world is filled with ignorance, superstition, and tradition.
 You are assaulted daily with profane ideas, enticements, and actions.
 You will self-destruct in ignorance without serious help.

 There is a simple technique for success in a world doomed to failure.
 Find teachers that have the truth and wisdom of God and submit to their reproofs and instruction.
 It is that simple.
 God has revealed the wisdom of heaven to men.
 If you will find them and accept their correction and teaching, you can deliver yourself from failure, poverty, and shame.

 Where are such teachers?
 Where God’s preserved scriptures are taught!
 Intelligence or education cannot substitute for the Bible.
 There is no light or understanding outside the Bible (Is 8:20; I Cor 1:19-20; 3:19-20; I Tim 6:3-5,20-21).
 If you seek God’s truth with your whole heart, He will send a teacher (Job 33:19-26; Acts 8:26-35; 10:1-6; 18:24-28).